colin353/largetable/README.md

 Things I'd like to do pretty soon:

+- [ ] Commit log
-- [ ] Support for multithreaded operations
+- [ ] Automatically detecting when MTable is too large
 - [ ] Merging MTables with DTables and saving them back to disk
-- [ ] Automatically detecting when MTable is too large
+- [ ] Merging multiple DTables together into a single table

 Medium term ideas:

+- [ ] Support for multithreaded operations
 - [ ] Performance testing with larger volumes of data
 - [ ] Compare performance with existing database systems
 - [ ] Flame graphs and checking where bottlenecks are